-This interior application unit is designed for controlling the orderly flow of foot traffic in prestige settings such as banks, offices, embassies and museums.
+This ADA compliant unit is the matched partner to the EX200-Z interior application unit.
+It is designed for controlling the orderly flow of foot traffic in prestige settings such as banks, offices, embassies and museums.

 Product Features:

 Materials and Finishes: